Which destination is right for you? Take our quiz to find out

 I think I'd like to take a gap year but I'm not sure where to start.
 Get in contact with us and we can help you with all of your gap year planning.

 Do people often travel in their twenties?
 Of course, you can travel at any age!
 But taking a gap year when you're 18/19 is probably the one time you won't have any of the commitments that come with being an adult.
 It can be tempting to push back travel until after uni, but at that point you'll probably find that you're wanting to get your foot on the corporate ladder (and your parents will be nagging you to get a job).
-It is of course possible, but we'd recommend making the most of taking a gap year instead.

 Can I put experiences from my gap year on my CV?
 Absolutely you can.
 Whether you get a job, volunteer, join a team programme, or travel solo, all of those will have aspects that you can put on your CV and mention in interviews.
-Interviews like to see interesting people, so whether it's a quirky hobby or a sporting achievement, get some things under your belt before you turn 20!

 Want to tick travel off your list?